Appendix A. Requirements for veeam-nosnap

 System Requirements for veeam-nosnap

 If you plan to use the veeam-nosnap package to install Veeam Agent, the protected Linux computer meet requirements listed in the table below.
-To learn about system requirements for Veeam Agent installed using the veeamsnap kernel module, see System Requirements.
+To learn about system requirements for Veeam Agent installed using the Veeam kernel module packages, see System Requirements.

 CPU: x86-64 processor (i386 or later).